Three Billy Goats Gruff: Characters

+"Bruse", the name of the goats in the original Norwegian tale, was rendered as "Gruff" in the earliest English translation, and this has been perpetuated.
+However, the Norwegian word in fact means "tuft of hair".

 Plot

 Three billy goats, all named "Gruff", live in a valley with very little grass.
 They must walk across a bridge to reach a mountain pasture where they can graze.
 However, a fearsome troll lives under the bridge and eats everyone who tries to cross.

 The smallest billy goat goes first.
 The troll stops him and threatens to "gobble him up!"
 The little goat tells the troll he should wait for his big brother to cross, because he is larger and would make for a more gratifying feast.
 The greedy troll agrees and lets the smallest goat pass.

 The medium-sized billy goat approaches the bridge.
 He is more cautious than his brother, but the troll stops him too.
 The second goat convinces the troll to wait for their eldest brother, the largest of the three, and the troll lets him pass as well.

 The largest billy goat steps on to the bridge and meets the troll waiting to devour him.
-The goat challenges the troll to fight and then throws him into the water with his horns.
+The goat challenges the troll to fight and then throws the troll into the water using his horns.
 The troll drowns in the stream, and from then on the bridge is safe.
 The three billy goats live happily ever after.

 Retellings

 Writer Bjørn F. Rørvik and illustrator Gry Moursund have created three books in Norwegian based on this story.
 The first, Bukkene Bruse på badeland (The Three Billy Goats Gruff at the Waterpark), came in 2009 and had by 2014 sold over 110,000 copies in Norway, making it one of the biggest selling picture books in the country.
 By March 2019, the three books had sold over 450,000 copies in Norway.

-The following is a list of children's book adaptions of the story into the English language, suitable for the elementary school classroom:
+The following is a list of children's book adaptations of the story into the English language, suitable for the elementary school classroom: